yujuan-zhang/feature-representation-for-LLMs/README.md

 ## Citation

-For cite this article: Please note that the article is currently under review, and as a result, some code examples have not been publicly disclosed yet.
-Once the review process is complete, we will make the relevant code examples available for public access.
+For those interested in citing our work related to this project, please note that our article is currently under review.
+We appreciate your interest and will provide citation details once the review process is complete.

-Your contributions, feedback, and suggestions are highly appreciated.
-If you encounter any issues or have questions, feel free to reach out to the authors via the provided email addresses.
-Thank you for your interest in our work!
+If you are using the ESM-2 model in your project or research, please cite the original work by the authors:

-For use the pre-training
+Lin, Z., et al., Evolutionary-scale prediction of atomic level protein structure with a language model. bioRxiv, 2022: p.
+2022.07.20.500902.

 ## Acknowledgments